RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 </script>
 ```

 [Some more information on setting up Google Analytics can be found here](https://www.websiteplanet.com/blog/ultimate-beginners-guide-google-analytics/) (Thanks to Emma for pointing this out).
 Other analytic tools usually operate similarly, but with different JavaScript snippets.

-## CSS/JavaScript:
+## CSS & JavaScript

 When including CSS and JavaScript you should be aware of the basic optimizations to do: